astronny/Development-Blog/README.md

 <h1>Week 6: Javascript objects</h1>

-Learnt about Javascript objects:

-  A Javascript object is a collection of properties and values, similar to a dictionary in Python or a hash in Ruby.
+Week 6 focused on JavaScript objects, which are collections of properties and values, and methods that manipulate data in complex ways.
 Objects are a fundamental part of many JavaScript libraries and frameworks and can be created using object literal syntax (using '{}'), or by using the object constructor.
 Properties can be added or accessed using dot notation or bracket notation.
 Bracket notation allows me to access properties with special characters in their names, while I cannot do this with dot notation.
 Objects can also have methods, which are functions that belong to the object and can be called using dot notation.
 Objects can be used to store and manipulate data in complex ways.

 <h1>Week 7: DOM</h1>

-Learnt about DOM(Document Object Model):

-  DOM is a programming interface for HTML and XML documents.
+In week 7, I learned about the Document Object Model (DOM), which is a programming interface for HTML and XML documents.
 It represents the document as a tree of objects, where each object represents an element, attribute, or piece of text in the document.
-This tree structure can be manipulated using JavaScript, allowing me to add, remove, modify elements and attributes, change styles and classes, and respond to user interactions.
+Using JavaScript, the DOM allows us to manipulate the document structure, such as adding or removing elements, modifying attributes, and changing styles, as well as responding to user interactions.
 The DOM is a key tool for creating dynamic, interactive web pages, and is supported by all modern web browsers.

 <h1>Week 8: Fetch jQuery</h1>

-Learnt Fetch and jQuery:
+During week 8, I learned about Fetch and jQuery.
 Fetch is a modern JavaScript API for making network requests, including AJAX requests to fetch data from web servers.
 It uses Promises to handle asynchronous operations, and provides a simpler, more flexible API than older AJAX techniques like XMLHttpRequest.
 (Promise fetch only rejects when network error is encountered)

-jQuery is a popular JavaScript library that includes a range of tools for manipulating the DOM, handling events, and making network requests.
+Meanwhile, jQuery is a popular JavaScript library that includes a range of tools for manipulating the DOM, handling events, and making network requests.
 It includes a simplified AJAX API that provides a shorthand way to make AJAX requests, and handles cross-browser compatibility issues for people.

 Both Fetch and jQuery can be used to make network requests in JavaScript, but they have different syntax and capabilities.
 Fetch is a more modern, standards-based approach, while jQuery provides a more comprehensive suite of tools for front-end development.